Kjaerandsen/IG2NLP/ig2nlp/readme.md

-# Stanza test functions
+# IG2NLP

-This folder contains test functions in stanza to test the functionality (of both stanza and stanford corenlp through the stanza interface).
+This folder contains programs for automating the annotation of institutional statements with the Institutional Grammar notation using NLP tools and a matching function.

 To install the dependencies run